 Chinese New Year is almost upon us, and what better way to get into the spirit than with some movies?
-Here are our top five films to watch over Chinese New Year.
+Here are our top films to watch over Chinese New Year.

 Flirting Scholar